Brexit and jobs: what’s going to happen? If you’re currently seeking a job post-Brexit, you likely have many questions about... Read more...

-However, some companies choose to implement a yearly salary review in order to recognise the efforts and achievements of its workforce.
+However, some companies choose to implement a yearly salary review or regular performance reviews in order to recognise the efforts and achievements of its workforce.

-Robert Half found that employees working in finance or accounting are most likely to receive a pay rise during their salary review, with 36% of employees requests being successful.
+Robert Half found that employees working in finance or accounting are most likely to receive a pay increase during their salary review, with 36% of employees requests for a pay raise being successful.

 Another scenario that affects how often you receive a salary increase, is whether you work in the public or private sector: